fnando/demotape/README.md

 ### Examples

 The [`examples/`](https://github.com/fnando/demotape/tree/main/examples) folder
-contains several DemoTape scripts showcasing different features.
+contains several Demo Tape scripts showcasing different features.
 There you'll also find the generated output files (videos, GIFs, and screenshots).

-## DemoTape Syntax
+## Demo Tape Syntax

-DemoTape scripts (`.tape` files) consist of a series of commands, one per line.
+Demo Tape scripts (`.tape` files) consist of a series of commands, one per line.
 Each command performs an action in the terminal recording, such as typing text, pressing keys, waiting, or configuring the recording session.